-U.S. Department of the Interior - Bureau of Indian Affairs (\$390,000)
+U.S. Department of the Interior - Bureau of Indian Affairs (BIA) (\$380,000)

-In FY 2017, funds will be used for continuing efforts to restore the South Florida Ecosystem for the Seminole and Miccosukee Tribes.
-This funding (\$195,000 each) is included within each Tribe's base funding and is provided to support research, studies, and planning on water quality and distribution systems, ecosystem development and management, and planning for compliance with the ESA in stormwater areas on the Seminole and Big Cypress reservations.
+In FY 2018, \$380,000 will be used for continuing efforts to restore the South Florida Ecosystem for the Seminole Tribe of Florida (Seminole Tribe) and the Miccosukee Tribe of Indians of Florida (Miccosukee Tribe).
+This funding (\$192,500 each) is included within each Tribe's base funding and is provided to support research, studies, and planning on water quality and distribution systems, ecosystem development and management, and planning for compliance with the ESA in stormwater areas on the Seminole and Big Cypress reservations.